PRICING / ORDER

 |

-DVD version: with chapters for easy reference.
+DVD Features With chapters for easy reference.

-Awards: Editor's Choice, Video Librarian
+Awards and Festivals Editor's Choice, Video Librarian

 Silver Chris Award, Columbus International Film & Video Festival